yoyoberenguer/NE555-timer-/README.md

 ### Voltage divider
-The voltage divider is made of 3 identical resistors R1, R2, R3 (value 5k) supply with a 5V DC power supply voltage The current passing through R1, R2, R3 is identical as the current going through the IC AS358 on U1A (pin 2) & U1B (pin 5) is negligable few nA
+The voltage divider is made of 3 identical resistors R1, R2, R3 (value 5k) supply with a 5V DC power supply voltage and current passing through R1, R2, R3 is identical as the current going through the IC AS358 on U1A (pin 2) & U1B (pin 5) is negligable.
+The input current going through the positive and negative inputs of an AS358 AOP is negligeable maximun few 100 nA, typical 20nA (low input bias current).